 This spiced cherry Arroz con Leche is a festive twist on the traditional dish, making it a delicious dessert for Christmas or Three Kings Day.

-Other Traditional Guatemalan Recipes to enjoy during the holidays:
+More Traditional Guatemalan Recipes to Enjoy During the Holidays:

-- Tamales Colorados: Made with corn masa and a chicken or pork filling wrapped in fresh banana leaves, this Guatemalan food is based on my grandmother’s recipe.
+This Guatemalan food is based on my grandmother’s recipe, made with corn masa and a chicken or pork filling wrapped in fresh banana leaves.
 I have come up with the best recipe for Guatemalan tamales with some personal tweaks, including easy step-by-step instructions.

-- Chuchitos Guatemaltecos: Learn how to make these delicious traditional tamales at home!
-A smaller type of Guatemalan tamal is filled with pork or chicken and a tomato-based recado or sauce and wrapped in corn husks.
+Learn how to make these delicious traditional tamales at home!
+A smaller type of Guatemalan tamal is filled with pork or chicken and a tomato-based recado or sauce wrapped in corn husks.

-- Buñuelos: bits of fried wheat-based dough, crisp on the outside and soft on the inside, perfect for a cold day.
-The dough is covered in white sugar and served swimming in a light syrup with a hint of anise.
+Bits of fried wheat-based dough, crisp on the outside and soft on the inside, perfect for a cold day.
+The dough is covered in white sugar and served swimming in light syrup with a hint of anise.

 I love sharing traditions that remind me of when I was a kid in Guatemala, and Three Kings Day was one of the best holidays!
 I found that fun crafts and activities are the best ways to teach my kids about their Guatemalan roots while making new traditions.
 From creating fun handprints to cooking my favorite dishes, Día de Los Reyes Magos is an essential part of holiday traditions.
 So how do you celebrate Three Kings Day?
 I would love to hear from you and your family traditions!